dh4gan/visag/README.md

 # visag - VIscous Semi-Analytic self-Gravitating discs
 ======================================================

 This repository computes the viscous evolution of protostellar discs in 1D.
+It either assumes a fixed Shakura-Sunyaev alpha parameter, or computes alpha as produced by self-gravitating disc turbulence in local thermodynamic equilibrium.

 Features
 ----------------